 Any company that’s attempted a simultaneous shipment of a product (SimShip) knows that the logistics alone can be nothing short of a Herculean effort.
 It doesn’t matter whether you’re shipping a piece of manufacturing equipment or you’re making a software product available for download in ten countries at the same time.
 In order to ensure that the product is ready for every market, you have to make sure that all of the code and copy can be understood by end users right out of the box, physical or digital.

-SAP SuccessFactors was having difficulty with SimShips.
-A software company that provides human capital management solutions, SuccessFactors offers product updates in 40 different languages every three months.
-It’s an ambitious release schedule, but Success Factors wants to guarantee that every customer has the most up-to-date software as soon as it’s available.
+A major software company – that we keep anonymous to respect their internal governance guidelines – was having difficulty with SimShips.
+The company provides human capital management solutions with product updates in 40 different languages every three months.
+It’s an ambitious release schedule, but the company wants to guarantee that every customer has the most up-to-date software as soon as it’s available.

 A seamless user experience: